Calyptocephalella: Conservation status

 The helmeted water toad is a vulnerable species according to IUCN due to capture for human consumption (to a lesser degree also to supply the pet trade), habitat loss, pollution, introduced species (especially trout and African clawed frog) and the disease chytridiomycosis (caused by Batrachochytrium dendrobatidis).
-The species is kept in frog farms that supply the food market, but helmeted waters toads take three years to reach a marketable size; they have been unable to produce enough to meet the demand and the farms have not been lucrative.
+The species is kept in frog farms that supply the food market, but helmeted water toads take three years to reach a marketable size; they have been unable to produce enough to meet the demand and the farms have not been lucrative.
 Despite being illegal in Chile, wild caught individuals are still frequently sold for food in the country and control is insufficient.
 International trade require a permit, as the species is listed on CITES Appendix III.

 On average, helmeted water toads experience water temperatures of about 10 C in the winter and 20 C in the summer.
 While their tolerance is broader, they already have an increased mortality rate at 25 C and are entirely unable to cope with temperatures of c.
 30 C or warmer.
 It is projected that a significant percentage of the population will disappear before the year 2100 due to global warming.
 In some places where water levels have been greatly reduced due to a combination of climate change (drought) and extraction for agriculture, mass deaths of helmeted water toads have already been recorded.

 It is also threatened by the introduction of the African clawed frog (known in Chile as the African toad), a species that has affected, as in other parts of the world, local amphibians when carrying the chytrid fungus Batrachochytrium dendrobatidis, which passes through the skin of amphibians not adapted to it.
 Their cells react to the pathogen, causing hardening and, therefore, hyperkeratosis and death by asphyxiation.
 The fungus has been classified as a major factor in the decline in amphibian populations worldwide, but in Chile has been reported recently, in 2009.
 Other causes cited are competition that occurs between African clawed frog and helmeted water toad, introduced for sale in the market for frog legs.